 San Francisco reversed course Tuesday and said that licensed marijuana dispensaries can serve customers amid emergency restrictions imposed over the ongoing coronavirus pandemic.

 Hours after San Francisco ordered all non-essential businesses to cease operations, city officials clarified that recreational and medical marijuana dispensaries could remain open.
+One could also avail it from Intrinsic Hemp online.

 “Cannabis is an essential medicine for many San Francisco residents.
 Dispensaries can continue to operate as essential businesses during this time, while practicing social distancing and other public health recommendations,” the San Francisco Department of Public Health announced on Twitter.